Marginal zone lymphoma: Colorectal EMZLs

-ENZLs involving the colon or rectum are extremely rare.
-In a 2019 review of 73 cases, persons diagnosed with one of these ENZL subtypes had a median age of 62 years (range 26–72), were predominately female (66%), and had their primary tumors located in the rectum (74% of cases), right colon (13.6%), transverse colon (4.1%), or sigmoid colon (8.2%).
+EMZLs involving the colon or rectum are extremely rare.
+In a 2019 review of 73 cases, persons diagnosed with one of these EMZL subtypes had a median age of 62 years (range 26–72), were predominately female (66%), and had their primary tumors located in the rectum (74% of cases), right colon (13.6%), transverse colon (4.1%), or sigmoid colon (8.2%).
 Thirty percent of these individuals had multiple tumors, ~40% of which were in sites in the gastrointestinal tract outside of the colon and rectum.
 These individuals were initially treated and achieved complete remissions with local surgical resection in 18 of 19 cases, more extensive surgical resection in 18 of 19 cases, chemotherapy in 12 of 13 cases, radiation therapy (in 4 of 5 cases, or antibiotic therapy to achieve Helicobacter pylori eradication in 12 of 15 cases.
 Two individuals received no treatment with one of these having a spontaneous remission.
 The 8 cases not achieving a complete remission required second-line treatment; 3 cases were remission failures.
 The following sections further describe these two EMZL subtypes.